-The EPA comments that the draft EIS include a discussion of the Project's GHG emissions in the context of national GHG emission goals, considering the U.S. 2030 GHG reduction target, 2050 net-zero pathway, and end date of the Project's expected lifetime, and that the draft EIS should address any increasing conflict over time between continued emissions and national GHG emissions reduction goals, including ways to avoid or mitigate that conflict.
-These goals are predicated on determination of significance and mitigation goals which are under review by the Commission under PL18-1-000.
-We also note that on February 18, 2021, the Commission issued a Notice of Inquiry in Docket No. PL18-1-000 seeking new information and additional stakeholder perspectives to help the Commission explore whether it should revise its approach under the currently effective policy statement on certification of new natural gas transportation facilities.
-The Notice of Inquiry seeks information concerning options for assessing the significance of the impacts of GHG emissions to inform the Commission's approach going forward, and how the Commission could impose GHG emission limits or mitigation to reduce the significance of impacts from a proposed project on climate change.
+The EPA's comments on the NOI stated that the Commission's approach of comparing the Project's emissions to national and state emission totals inappropriately diminishes the significance of project-level GHG emissions impacts.
+The EPA's NOI comments also stated that the EIS should include a discussion of the Project's GHG emissions in the context of national GHG emission goals, considering the U.S. 2030 GHG reduction target, 2050 net-zero pathway, and end date of the Project's expected lifetime, and the increasing conflict over time between continued emissions and national GHG emissions reduction goals.
+The EPA further reiterated these same comments on the draft EIS.
+The Commission's approach for assessing GHG emissions is stated in the Interim GHG Policy Statement issued on February 18, 2022.
+These considerations are part of the Commission's public interest determination under the NGA.
 We note these policy decisions are pending at the time of this EIS publication and their resolution is beyond the scope of staff's NEPA review in this proceeding.

-The EPA comments that the draft EIS should use the social cost of GHGs (also referred to as the "social cost of carbon" [SCC]) to assess climate impacts generated by each additional ton of GHGs emitted
+The EPA's scoping comments state that the draft EIS should use the social cost of GHGs (also referred to as the "social cost of carbon" [SCC]) to assess climate impacts generated by each additional ton of GHGs emitted or saved by the Project.
+The EPA further reiterated its comments on, and the BLM provided similar comments on, the draft EIS.
+The EPA's and BLM's comments pre-date a federal district court's preliminary injunction limiting federal agencies' employment of estimates of the social cost of GHGs.